Spring: April 4 - June 30 (Full)

 Sunny joined the Beacons team last year first as a trained Independent Facilitator for the Beacons Self Determination division and then as an instructor for the Navigator day program.
 She now supports the new PathFinder Explorer program using her talents to help trainees of all abilities learn workforce skills to bridge gaps to employment.
 When Sunny is not at Beacons, she enjoys spending time with her husband, two young sons and their dog!

-Training overview: The PathFinder Explorer option offers approximately 80 weeks (four 5-month sessions) of vocational exploration and training using a schedule that introduces and teaches skills in a wide variety of areas (e.g. creative design, customer service, entrepreneurial skills, office skills, soft skills, job getting and keeping skills, and more!)
+Training overview: The Explorer option offers approximately 80 weeks (four 5-month sessions) of vocational exploration and training over a two-year period using a schedule that introduces and teaches skills in a wide variety of areas (e.g. creative design, customer service, entrepreneurial skills, office skills, soft skills, job getting and keeping skills, and more!)

 Ratios & Enrollment: 3:1 ratio with no more than 12 trainees per workshop module.

-Devices: Trainees may bring their own device, but Beacons also has available 15.6" yoga touchscreen Chromebooks with a mouse accessory.
+Devices: Trainees may bring their own device, but Beacons also has available 15.6" yoga touchscreen Chromebooks with a mouse accessory, 12.9" iPads and other devices as needed.

 Materials: Each trainee will be provided with his/her own materials and sanitation kit for safe learning onsite.